Skip to main content

 Figure 3 – View of a PVC pipe that failed without ever being in service.

-Another phenomenon that can result in failures that we observe with larger PVC parts such as large PVC piping is poor fusion which is related to poor processing conditions.
-A more detailed explanation of this topic was presented in Part 2 of this series.
-Poor fusion is typically observed for larger parts because these are harder to process effectively.
-Proper processing of PVC requires enough shear and heat to effectively melt and fuse the PVC particulates that are inherent to the polymerization process.
-However, excessive shear can degrade the plastic.
-Figure 3 shows a large pipe used for underground water transport applications.
-These extruded pipes have a thick wall which will result in more difficult processing.
+Figure 3 illustrates a large pipe used for underground water transport applications.
+These extruded pipes have thick walls, making processing more difficult.
 The pipe shown here cracked without ever being in service.
-Cracking resulted from a combination of internal residual stresses from manufacturing and severely poor fusion.
-A proper review of the process combined with testing of the pipes for proper fusion and mechanical performance could have prevented such failures.
-Testing methods such as ASTM D 2152 acetone immersion test (AT) and ISO 9852 dichloromethane test (DCMT) are qualitative tests that can be performed to evaluate fusion of PVC.
-Additionally, ISO 18373-2, a more quantitative technique that uses DSC to evaluate the degree of fusion of PVC material has been shown to be extremely valuable for many of our failure analysis investigations.
+This PVC failure resulted from a combination of internal residual stresses from manufacturing and severely poor fusion.
+A thorough review of the process combined with testing the pipes for proper fusion and mechanical performance could have prevented such PVC failure.
+Testing methods such as the ASTM D 2152 acetone immersion test (AT) and ISO 9852 dichloromethane test (DCMT) are qualitative tests that can be performed to evaluate PVC fusion.
+Additionally, ISO 18373-2, a more quantitative technique using DSC to evaluate the degree of PVC material fusion, has proven extremely valuable in many of our PVC failure analysis investigations.

-As with other plastics, there are numerous reasons that can cause PVC parts to fail.
-Due to time constraints, I have limited this article to simply provide some quick examples of several common failure modes that we observe.
-However, it is important to remember that failures can be subdivided into five basic categories: material, design, manufacturing, environment, and end use.
-To this point, I have briefly covered three of the five categories.
-Design and end use are both extremely important and may be covered as individual future articles.
-Typical design-related failures for PVC parts are generally related to high stress concentrations due to sharp geometric transitions as well as high stresses from snap-fit assemblies.
-Additionally, problems due to improper mold and/or gate runner designs are also sometimes observed.
-End use failures refer to abuse during use or installation issues.
-These types of failures are also common and are typically the result of a lack of understanding of the behavior of plastics when under stress.
-A large percentage of these end use failures we observe show modes of failure related to creep rupture.
-Proper understanding of the design and stress limitations for the material can typically prevent these modes of failure.
-Furthermore, for stress related failures, testing techniques are available that can provide insight into the short and long-term mechanical performance of the material.
+End-use PVC failure refers to abuse during use or installation issues.
+These types of failures are also common and are typically the result of a lack of understanding of plastics’ behavior under stress.
+A large percentage of the end-use PVC failure we observe show modes of failure related to creep rupture.
+A proper understanding of the design and stress limitations for the material can typically prevent these modes of PVC failure.
+Furthermore, for stress-related PVC failure, testing techniques are available that can provide insight into the short and long-term mechanical performance of the material.

 PVC Part 1: It’s All About Composition